What is Worldliness?

 A true Christian will mostly be interested in reading material that teaches God's wisdom.
-By far the person will want to seek the Bible above and beyond anything and will thirst and hunger after the Word of God in the same way that a babe thirsts for milk.
-(1 Peter 2:2) There may be a few rare Bible based teachers that a true Christian may respect and will perhaps read some of this person's articles etc., but they will be wise and compare everything against the Holy Word of God to make sure they are learning the fullness of truth.
+By far the person will want to read the Bible above and beyond anything and will thirst and hunger after the Word of God in the same way that a babe thirsts for milk.
+(1 Peter 2:2) There may be a few rare Bible-based teachers that a true Christian may respect and will perhaps read some of this person's articles etc., but they will be wise and compare everything against the Holy Word of God to make sure they are learning the fullness of truth.
 (Acts 17:10-11)

 A worldly person will mostly love to read literature that promotes the world's values.
-They will get very bored reading the Bible, and instead will pick up a magazine filled with people dressed very immodestly and living immoral Godless lives.
+They will get very bored reading the Bible and instead will pick up a magazine filled with people dressed very immodestly and living immoral Godless lives.
 They will also buy books about illicit romances, and other sinful literature.
 They will love books that adulate various forms of idolatry and intellectual/educational pursuits that obsesses their minds yet will never sincerely seek after the one true book that stands alone in perfect guidance and wisdom – The Bible.

 A true Christian knows that dancing is something mentioned in the Bible and that there are joyous ways to dance that celebrate the Lord.
 We read in 2 Samuel 6:14 where David danced before the Lord with all his might.
 Such dancing is seen as delightful to God and it gives true Christians joy in their hearts to do so.
 (Psalm 149:3, Ecclesiastes.
-3:4) Some dancing is also for fun or special purposes such as at wedding and anniversary dances.
+3:4) Some dancing is also for fun or special purposes such as at weddings and anniversary dances.

 A worldly person is not bothered by dancing that is done in a lewd or sexually suggestive type manner and they enjoy such things.
 This type of dancing is a form of lewdness and needs to be repented of.